Here’s a look at the life of Dolly Parton, the Grammy Award-winning singer, song writer, producer and actress.

 1988 - Establishes the Dollywood Foundation.

-1992 - Whitney Houston releases her version of the song “I Will Always Love You,” which tops the Billboard Hot 100 for 14 weeks, a record at the time.
+1992 - Whitney Houston releases her version of Parton’s song “I Will Always Love You,” which tops the Billboard Hot 100 for 14 weeks, a record at the time.

-1994 - Parton’s autobiography titled “Dolly: My Life and Other Unfinished Business” is published.
+1994 - Parton’s autobiography, “Dolly: My Life and Other Unfinished Business,” is published.

 1999 - Is inducted into the Country Music Hall of Fame.

-February 23, 2000 - Wins a Grammy, with Emmylou Harris and Linda Ronstadt, for Best Country Collaboration with Vocals for the song “After the Gold Rush.”
+February 23, 2000 - Wins a Grammy, with Harris and Ronstadt, for Best Country Collaboration with Vocals for the song “After the Gold Rush.”

 February 21, 2001 - Wins a Grammy, with Gary Paczosa and Steve Buckingham, for Best Bluegrass Album for “The Grass is Blue.”

 February 27, 2002 - Wins a Grammy for Best Female Country Vocal Performance for the song “Shine.”

-May 19, 2001 - The waterpark, Dollywood’s Splash Country, opens in Pigeon Forge, Tennessee.
+May 19, 2001 - Dollywood’s Splash Country waterpark opens in Pigeon Forge, Tennessee.